alexandreLamarre/Quantum-Chess/README.md

 #### Rules pertaining to winning

-- **Rule 5.1** The game ends when a player has only one remaining king in a determined state that is checkmated.
-The player whose remaining king is checkmated loses and the other wins.
+- **Rule 5.1** The game ends when a player has only one remaining determined state king, that is checkmated.
+The player whose remaining king is checkmated loses while the other wins.

+- **Rule 5.2** The game ends when a player has only one remaining determined state king that is flipped back to a mixed state.
+The player whose remaining determined state king was flipped to a mixed state loses, while the other wins.

 ### Refereces
 - Nielsen, Michael A., and Isaac Chuang.
 "Quantum computation and quantum information."
 (2002): 558-559.